Subaru-PFS/doc/development-management/ticketing-jira.rst

-for code repository and review process (well known as pull request procedure). pfspipe.ipmu.jp is operated under single sign on (SSO) infrastructure built for pfs.ipmu.jp which hosts web based services mainly used for hardware development, such as the document server, maillist hosting, and shell access to testing environment (SSO but requires key authentication).
+for code repository and review process (well known as pull request procedure). pfspipe.ipmu.jp is operated under single sign on (SSO) infrastructure built for pfs.ipmu.jp which hosts web based services mainly used for hardware development, such as the document server, mail list hosting, and shell access to testing environment (SSO but requires key authentication).

 Within control software for instrument and hardware, we have two components